Deafness

 Key points about deafness

-- People who have been deaf since birth or early childhood are likely to identify as members of a Deaf community and generally use New Zealand Sign Language as their preferred means of communication.
+• People who have been deaf since birth or early childhood are likely to identify as members of a Deaf community and generally use New Zealand Sign Language (NZSL) as their preferred means of communication.

-Hearing loss at birth is known as congenital hearing loss, while hearing loss that occurs after birth is called acquired hearing loss.
+Hearing loss at birth is known as congenital hearing loss.
+Hearing loss that happens later on is called acquired hearing loss.

 Congenital hearing loss